Darshanram23/chatapp/README.md

         // TODO set custom Imgur attachment factory

-        // Step 2 - Bind the view and ViewModels, they are loosely coupled so it's easy to customize messageListHeaderViewModel.bindView(binding.messageListHeaderView, this)
+        messageListHeaderViewModel.bindView(binding.messageListHeaderView, this)
         messageListViewModel.bindView(binding.messageListView, this)
         messageInputViewModel.bindView(binding.messageInputView, this)

-        // Step 3 - Let both MessageListHeaderView and MessageInputView know when we open a thread
         // Note: the observe syntax used here requires Kotlin 1.4 messageListViewModel.mode.observe(this) { mode ->
             when (mode) {